-As an entrepreneur for more than 16 years I have always worked too much.
-I was constantly worrying I will loose my clients if I don’t please them around the clock.
+As an entrepreneur for over 16 years, I have always worked excessively.
+I was constantly worrying that I would lose my clients if I didn’t please them around the clock.

-I was working tremendous hours a week until I understood it would cause my health.
+I was working tremendous hours a week until I understood it would affect my health.

 I started to find ways to slow down.

-I had always been a minimalist on a material matter.
-But my lifestyle, it couldn’t been further of that.
+I had always been a minimalist on material matters.
+But my lifestyle couldn’t have been further from that.

 I didn’t have time to enjoy my life, do those things that bring me joy.